sfu-ireceptor/turnkey-service-php/README.md

 ## System requirements

 - Linux Ubuntu.
-The turnkey was tested on Ubuntu 16.04 and 18.04.
+The turnkey was tested on Ubuntu 16.04, 18.04, and 20.04.
 - `sudo` without password.
-It's usually already enabled on virtual machines.
+It's usually the default on virtual machines.

 ## Installation